 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Stephan Ray is of counsel to Owens & Gach Ray in Los Angeles.
-He was admitted to the bar in California in 1979.
+Stephan M. Ray is of counsel to the law firm of Owens & Gach Ray in Los Angeles.
+He was admitted to the Bar in California in 1979.

-Ray attended the UC Berkeley and UCLA, where he received his BA, summa cum laude, in 1976, and was elected a member of Phi Beta Kappa.
-He then attended Stanford Law School, where he received his JD in 1979, where he was a member and associate editor of the Stanford Law Review.
-He was an extern to the Honorable Stanley Mosk, associate justice of the California Supreme Court, in 1978.
+Ray attended UC Berkeley and UCLA where he received his BA in 1976.
+Ray graduated summa cum laude and was elected a member of Phi Beta Kappa.
+Ray then attended Stanford Law School, where he received his JD in 1979.
+While at Stanford Law School, Ray was a member and associate editor of the Stanford Law Review (1977-1979) and served as an extern to the Honorable Stanley Mosk, Associate Justice of the California Supreme Court (1978).

 FACULTY IN THE NEWS